 The McCambridge Company took over the building at 313-315 North 20th in 1910.
 This firm had been manufacturing plumbing fixtures since 1850, but by 1923 was bankrupt.

 In 1937 the Eavenson factory building had its upper stories removed, leaving only the first floor along its whole length.
 The same was done in the eastern half of this block to the Black Lead Crucible Works, again leaving only the first floor.
 Like many post-industrial buildings in our neighborhood, the Eavenson building then became a warehouse.
 Fidelity Storage used the building as a warehouse and garage for its many trucks.
 In 1938 the two-story building at 311 North 20th Street was being used as an office for servicing small tools.
+This is now the entrance for the used book store.
 A one-story structure east of and attached to that building was added as a garage, and two years later a 1080-gallon gasoline tank was placed.

 1921 photo of McCambridge Company Plumbing looking over the Free Library construction site.
 The McCambridge street address is 321-345 North 20th Street.
 There is a row of houses along Wood Street obscuring the complete view of the McCambridge building.
 High-res photo here.